How did we decide on a film festival?

 This video from our second year shows how the idea evolved.

-Led by Anishinaabe water walkers, the Great Lakes Water Walk on September 24 brought together Indigenous and non-Indigenous people to celebrate the cross-cultural connection to sacred water.
+Led by Anishinaabe water walkers, the Great Lakes Water Walk, held on September 24, brought together Indigenous and non-Indigenous people to celebrate the cross-cultural connection to sacred water.
 Many hundreds gathered to traverse Toronto's waterfront from the east and the west, culminating in a blessing of the waters led by First Nations Elders and others.
-This walk of celebration, reconciliation and hope was created through our partnership with Peterborough-based Nibi Emosadaamajig (Those Who Walk with the Water).
+This walk of celebration, reconciliation and hope was created through our partnership with Peterborough-based group

 In this pioneering social media campaign, thousands shared their water stories, exceeding all expectations for reach, participation and feedback.
 Water Hour was an essential precursor to more ambitious public-engagement programs to follow.